github/codeql/docs/codeql/codeql-language-guides/analyzing-data-flow-in-ruby.rst

 Local data flow
 ---------------

-Local data flow is data flow within a single method or callable.
-Local data flow is easier, faster, and more precise than global data flow, and is sufficient for many queries.
+Local data flow tracks the flow of data within a single method or callable.
+Local data flow is easier, faster, and more precise than global data flow.
+Before looking at more complex tracking, you should always consider local tracking because it is sufficient for many queries.

 Using local data flow
 ~~~~~~~~~~~~~~~~~~~~~

-The local data flow library is in the module ``DataFlow`` and it defines the class ``Node``, representing any element through which data can flow.
+You can use the local data flow library by importing the ``DataFlow`` module.
+The library uses the class ``Node`` to represent any element through which data can flow.
 ``Node``\ s are divided into expression nodes (``ExprNode``) and parameter nodes (``ParameterNode``).
-You can map between a data flow ``ParameterNode`` and its corresponding ``Parameter`` AST node using the ``asParameter`` member predicate.
+You can map a data flow ``ParameterNode`` to its corresponding ``Parameter`` AST node using the ``asParameter`` member predicate.
-Meanwhile, the ``asExpr`` member predicate maps between a data flow ``ExprNode`` and its corresponding ``ExprCfgNode`` in the control-flow library.
+Similarly, you can use the ``asExpr`` member predicate to map a data flow ``ExprNode`` to its corresponding ``ExprCfgNode`` in the control-flow library.

 .. code-block:: ql